Esbern/gis/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Esbern GIS garden
 ---

-This is a blank Quartz installation.
+This is a Digital garden wher i share my notes relating to Geospatial information
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.